sqville/ville.Wax/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Hooked on a feeling that a single project (codebase) can be used to build applications for multiple platforms (the ones that matter).

 **Goals**
+* Desktop based controls that fit and work well in the mobile UI UX paradigm
 * Multiple projects/demos/examples that fit various UI UX scenarios
 * Skeleton (template) based - all projects have an associated application skeleton